Though it’s not always the lead story these days, the epidemic of opioid addiction is still very much a lingering national health crisis.

 There is, however, a large body of evidence that shows medication-assisted treatment is safe and, in most cases, more effective at helping people stay in treatment longer.

-The result that are fewer relapses and longer periods of recovery.
+The result is fewer relapses and longer periods of recovery.
 Many of these addiction-treatment medications are becoming more and more familiar and requested in treatment facilities.

 What Medications Are Used to Treat Addiction?